openseg-group/RankSeg/README.md

-# MLSeg: Image and Video Segmentation as Multi-Label Classification and Selected-Label Pixel Classification
+# MLSeg: Image and Video Segmentation as Multi-Label Classification and Selected-Label Pixel Classification, ECCV 2022